 Ealing faces a number of challenges which impact on the effectiveness of support.
 The aim of the programme is to reduce the risk of residential and day special education placements, improve health and mental health outcomes and enable successful transitions to adulthood.

-Building My Future (BMF) will test a creative, evidence based approach, co-produced with young people and families.
-It will develop a model and a supporting targeting tool that has the potential to be shared nationally to improve practice in the area.
+Building My Future is testing a creative, evidence-based approach, co-produced with young people and families.
+The team is developing a model and a supporting targeting tool that has the potential to be shared nationally to improve practice in the area.

 Four phases of work were carried out from September 2017 to August 2019: